Gustavo6046/horizon-hub/README.md

-# horizon-hub
-Documentation, legislation and archived documents related to the Horizon Hub.
+Files related to the Horizon Hub, primarily documents and statically served Web files.